**It** doesn’t really matter to the buyer.

 - Use snappy gifs to make content memorable

-- Use bullets instead of a clunky chunky text box
+- Use bullets instead of a clunky text box

 - Highlight to bring the focus back – bold, italics, underline, color